TheJessieKirk/jam_fallout_3/JXP44Magum/JXP44Magnum Readme.txt

            Retail Version, 32-bit Windows:
              C:\Program Files\Bethesda Softworks\Fallout 3\Data

+    3. If you use Mothership Zeta (Zeta), extract the file “JXP44MagnumZetaCP.esp” to your PC's Fallout 3 Data directory so that the mods work together correctly.

     3. Optionally, extract the files “JXP44Magnum Readme.txt” and
        “JXP44Magnum License.txt” to your PC's Fallout 3 Data directory to retain them for future reference.

     4. Launch Fallout 3.
 When the Launcher window appears, select Data Files.
        The Fallout 3 Data Files window will appear containing a list of files.
-       Click/tap the checkbox next to “JXP44Magnum.esp” to enable it, then click/tap the OK button.
+       Click/tap the checkbox next to “JXP44Magnum.esm”, as well as “JXP44MagnumZetaCP.esp” if you used it, to enable them, then click/tap the OK button.
 The mod is now installed.

                                 3. GAME CHANGES